3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Abstract

 \section{Abstract}

-Crowd counting has been studied for decades and a lot of works have achieved good performance, especially the DNNs-based density map estimation methods.
-Most existing crowd counting works focus on single-view counting, while few works have studied multi-view counting for large and wide scenes, where multiple cameras are used.
-Recently, an end-to-end multi-view crowd counting method called multi-view multi-scale (MVMS) has been proposed, which fuses multiple camera views using a CNN to predict a 2D scene-level density map on the ground-plane.
-Unlike MVMS, we propose to solve the multi-view crowd counting task through 3D feature fusion with 3D scene-level density maps, instead of the 2D ground-plane ones.
-Compared to 2D fusion, the 3D fusion extracts more information of the people along $z$-dimension (height), which helps to solve the scale variations across multiple views.
-The 3D density maps still preserve the 2D density maps property that the sum is the count, while also providing 3D information about the crowd density.
-We also explore the projection consistency among the 3D prediction and the ground-truth in the 2D views to further enhance the counting performance.
-The proposed method is tested on 3 multi-view counting datasets and achieves better or comparable counting performance to the state-of-the-art.
+\abc{Recently multi-view crowd counting using deep neural networks has been proposed to enable counting in large and wide scenes using multiple cameras.} The current methods project the camera-view features to the average-height plane of the 3D world, and then fuse the projected multi-view features to predict a 2D scene-level density map on the ground \abc{(i.e., birds-eye view)}.
+Unlike the previous research, we consider the variable height of the people in the 3D world and propose to solve the multi-view crowd counting task through 3D feature fusion with 3D scene-level density maps, instead of the 2D density map on the ground-plane.
+Compared to 2D fusion, the 3D fusion extracts more information of the people along the $z$-dimension (height), which helps to address the scale variations across multiple views.
+The 3D density maps still preserve the 2D density maps property that the sum is the count, while also providing 3D information about the crowd density. \zqb{Furthermore, instead of using the standard method of copying the features along the view ray in the 2D-to-3D projection, we propose an attention module based on a height estimation network, which forces each 2D pixels to be projected to one 3D voxel along the view ray.} We also explore the projection consistency among the 3D prediction and the ground-truth in the 2D views to further enhance the counting performance.
+The proposed method is tested on the synthetic and real-world multi-view counting datasets and achieves better or comparable counting performance to the state-of-the-art.